Changed Block Tracking (CBT) is inconsistent after resizing VM disk in vSphere 8.0 U2

 Workaround:

-We strongly recommend to contact your backup software vendor to verify whether they have evolved steps to assist in recovering existing backups.
+We strongly recommend contacting the backup software vendor to verify whether they have evolved steps to assist in recovering existing backups.

 1. Grow disks only when the VM is powered off.